alexgoller/illumio-segmentation-library/README.md

 # Adding products

-Run ./bin/add-product.sh <Your-Product>, which will copy template to the right directory and create the directory + README
+Run ./bin/add-product.sh <Your-Product>, which will

+* create a subdirectory called Your-Product (automatically removes spaces)
+* copy a services template to Your-Product
+* copy a README.md for the product to Your-Product/README.md